 As the second decade of the new century dawns, change continues to occur at a rapid rate.
 Electronic patient care data filing has been initiated.
 Montgomery County offers centralized orientation training of new volunteer members, alleviating the need for each department to conduct this function individually.
 Sandy Spring has finalized plans to acquire an all-terrain vehicle (ATV), with firefighting and EMS skids.
 This will be used for response to limited-access areas, and for special community events.
 A refurbishment of Station 40 is also in the works.
 The county replacement of a new EMS unit and a replacement of the inflatable boat are pending.
 The department now responds to nearly 5,000 incidents annually with 3 pumpers, a 105-foot aerial apparatus, a heavy rescue squad, a tanker, a brush unit, a medic unit, 2 ambulances, an inflatable boat, an air boat, a canteen, 4 command and 2 utility vehicles.

 These events of history are the fruits of the labor of the hundreds of men and women who have comprised the ranks of the Sandy Spring Volunteer Fire Department, a group described by member and local poet Francis Thomas as “…that gallant body of men [and women, too!]…”

-Researched and authored by Michael A. Valente, Secretary Emeritus, in May 2010.
-Some information provided in an earlier presentation by the late Past President David A. Brigham.
+Researched and authored initially in May 2010 by Michael A. Valente, Secretary Emeritus.
+Some information came from an earlier presentation by the late Past President David A. Brigham.
+Updated since 2021, after Secretary Valente’s death, by George Smith.
 Other sources included meeting minutes, other documents, and interviews.